 There is one way in which the standard Aeropress is more travel friendly.
 This is important if you are a coffee lover who appreciates freshly ground coffee beans, even when you’re on the road.
 You can actually fit a small hand coffee grinder – the Porlex Mini is a popular choice – inside the Aeropress chamber, making for a very compact coffee brewing kit.
 Sadly, the Aeropress Go is too short to fit a grinder.
 So if you want fresh ground beans, you’ll need to provide the extra space to carry a grinder.

 Winner: The Aeropress Go wins this round.
 It’s right there in the name.
 This brewer was designed to be taken on the go, though coffee drinkers who demand freshly ground beans may feel differently.

-This problem is exacerbated in the Aeropress Go, which has an even smaller 235 ml.
+This problem is exacerbated in the Aeropress Go, which has an even smaller 8-ounce capacity.
 While you can theoretically brew a strong coffee and dilute it, it’s best to think of the Aeropress Go as a single-serve coffee maker.
 Luckily, brewing coffee with Aeropress is very fast, thanks to the pressurized extraction, so making back-to-back coffees isn’t the end.